schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/BapMrLX)

-When marking up a list of authors, you code do the following:
+When marking up a list of authors, you could do the following:

 ```html
 <dl>